LAP Pledge

 The Ask:

 Authorize LAP to note on our website that you have sent LAP’s survey to your clerks and pledged to send it to future clerks, so clerkship applicants know you’re a judge particularly committed to transparency in both your chambers culture and clerkship hiring practices.
-By authorizing LAP to include you on our growing list of judges who have pledged to send our survey to former, current, and future clerks, we can spotlight collaborating judges and amplify their networks of prospective clerk contacts.

 Please note: